awsdocs/amazon-redshift-developer-guide/doc_source/r_SYSDATE.md

 (1 row)
 ```

-The following example uses the SYSDATE function inside the TRUNC function to return the current date without the time:
+The following example uses the SYSDATE function inside the TRUNC function to return the current date without the time\.

 ```
 select trunc(sysdate);